 Dad, Husband, DJ and vinyl excavator.
 The man behind “Flea Market Funk”.
 Always Diggin’

-April has been part of the Dust & Grooves family since 2008, when she met Eilon on a friend’s couch in Williamsburg.
-She is currently an editor for the nonprofit connection hub Idealist, and has written for The Boston Phoenix, The Brooklyn Rail, GOOD.is, and Streetsblog, among others.
-April lives, writes, and bikes in Brooklyn, NY.
+April, a freelance writer and editor, has been part of the Dust & Grooves family since 2008, when she met Eilon on a friend’s couch in Brooklyn.
+She has written for The Boston Phoenix, The Brooklyn Rail, Idealist.org, Sarah Lawrence College, Medium, GOOD.is, Brokelyn, ioby, and Streetsblog, among many others.

 Lily met Eilon while working at Tropicalia in Furs, the East Village record store where it all began.
 She interned at Truth & Soul before label-hopping over to Nonesuch where she now works in publicity.
 Born in London and raised in New York, she loves acting, dancing, music from the early ‘70s, and Brazil.

 Sam is a struggling writer and ravenous record collector from Oakland, CA. She is also an excellent mix tape maker and, in an effort to keep the art alive, will always send you one if you ask.
 Her mix tapes have been featured at Mount Analog and Wombleton Records in Los Angeles.
 Above all, she loves sharing music, making friends and eating pizza.

 Brian is an Art Director/Designer, DJ and record collector of 12+ years, husband and father based in the San Francisco Bay Area.

 Sheila Burgel is a New York-based record collector, music journalist, and DJ on a mission to track down every single ’60s girl-pop 45 in existence.
 She is ridiculously psyched to be a part of team Dust & Grooves, where she writes and edits interviews with the world’s top-notch collectors.